 Medications And Pet Food Can Cause Behavioral Changes In Dogs

-It’s important to understand that pet medication, just as their human counterparts, have possible side effects.
+It’s important to understand those pet medications, just as their human counterparts, have possible side effects.
 Some of these side effects may involve the pet’s behavior or contribute to secondary disease processes that impact behavior.
 Always research medications carefully, administer medications as prescribed, and thoroughly discuss the potential risk versus reward of medications with an experienced veterinarian.

 Pet food is another culprit in behavioral changes in dogs.
 Corn, for example, as a primary ingredient has been shown to contribute to negative behavioral symptoms in certain breeds.
 When looking at personal protection dogs for sale, ask nutrition questions before buying and starting the personal protection dog off on a diet that may not be suitable.